Marcia A. Angle, MD, MPH ’87 (maternal and child health)

-As co-founder and director of Sall Family Foundation, Ginger Sall has studied and worked in not-for-profit organizations for over 20 years.
-Her focus is on complex local-to-global organizations addressing global health, conservation, and the environment — especially where these intersect to support healthy, sustainable lives for people in the developing world.
+Virginia Sall is a co-founder and director of the Sall Family Foundation.
+She has studied and worked in not-for-profit organizations for over 30 years.
+Her focus is on complex local-to-global organizations addressing global health and poverty, conservation and the environment — especially where these intersect to support healthy, sustainable lives for people in the developing world.

 Sall currently serves on the board of directors for CARE USA, Environmental Defense Fund and World Wildlife Fund as well as the board of advisors for the Nicholas Institute for Environmental Policy Solutions at Duke University.
 She is a co-founder of Cary Academy, an innovative middle and high school in North Carolina.
 Sall volunteered for La Leche League to help mothers in her community breastfeed their babies; she also served on the board of La Leche League International, chaired the organization and represented La Leche League International at the United Nations.
 She has served on the board of the School of Nursing Foundation at the University of North Carolina at Chapel Hill.